 Are you in the market for a unique seasonal job?
-Well, American Cruise Lines is hiring 10 deckhands for the fall season.
+American Cruise Lines has several openings for onboard positions for the fall season.

-This is an ideal position for recent grads or students taking a semester off.
+This is an ideal opportunity for recent grads or students taking a semester off.
 It could also be great for anyone who just wants a break and a fun, temporary job.

-As is typical of this kind of work, you’ll face long work days and perhaps a bout of homesickness — but you’ll get unique work experience in a lucrative industry, see some awesome sights and bank a lot of money in just a few months.
+As is typical of this kind of work, you’ll face long work days, up to 12 hours a day seven days a week for your stay.
+You also risk a bout of homesickness, but you’ll get unique work experience in a lucrative industry, see some awesome sights and bank a lot of money in just a few months.

 Plus, you’re sequestered on a cruise ship with room, board and meals provided, so you won’t face temptations to blow your paycheck.
 You’ll arrive home four months later with a serious nest egg.

-You don’t need previous experience for this position, so it’s an opportunity to break in if you also want to pick up future cruise ship jobs.
+You don’t need previous experience for most of these positions, so this is an opportunity to break in if you also want to pick up future cruise ship jobs.

-You must be at least 18 years old, have a high school diploma, pass a pre-employment drug test, have no “major arm or neck tattoos,” and have the stamina for some heavy lifting and long hours.
+You must be at least 18 years old, have a high school diploma, pass a pre-employment drug test, have no “major arm or neck tattoos,” and have the stamina for long hours and, in some cases, heavy lifting.

 This is U.S.-based employment — the cruise line is based in Jacksonville, Florida — so you must be authorized to work in the U.S.

 Are you ready to get in shape and get a tan while friends on the mainland settle in for winter?
-You can learn more and apply here.
+You can learn more about these positions here.

 Your Turn: Have you worked a unique seasonal job?